hamzaalictn/Dover_Assesment/Dover_Assesment/README.md

  In order to start the tests by using Maven in your local computer, you need to follow these steps:

 	1) Download the project from : https://github.com/hamzaalictn/Dover_Assesment.git
-	2) Open the command prompt and cd until the project root directory.
+	2) Open the command prompt and cd until the project root directory
 	3) Run the following command in the command prompt: mvn test